MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/accounts-payable/config-invoice-capture.md

 After synchronization is completed, a message will show the number of new legal entities.
 The list view will refresh automatically to show the new legal entities.

 >[!Note]
->An Accounts payable admin will manually trigger the sync.
+>An Accounts payable administrator will manually trigger the sync.